physrisk/website-source/articles/2022/Verhulst-correction-to-Doomsday-model.md

 have taken a look at a model, which predicts doomsday to fall on November 13, 2026 [cite id="Foerster1960"].
 The prediction was made based on the best fit to the data available in 1960.
-Recent available data deviates from the perdiction made in [cite id="Foerster1960"].
+Recent available data deviates from the prediction made in [cite id="Foerster1960"].
 Instead it seems to be more consistent with Verhulst model.

 Here in this post we modify the [doomsday